Nonlinear noise excitation of intermittent stochastic PDEs and the topology of LCA groups: Some examples

-\begin{example}[Tori] Next, we may consider $G:=[0\,,1)$; as usual we identify the ends of $[0\,,1)$ in order to obtain the torus $G:=\mathbf{T}$, endowed with addition mod one.
-Let $X:=$ Brownian motion on $\mathbf{T}$.
-Its generator is easily seen to be the Laplacian on $[0\,,1)$ with periodic boundary conditions.
-Hence, (SHE) encodes
+\begin{example}[(The torus)] Next, we may consider $G:=[0,1)$; as usual we identify the ends of $[0,1)$ in order to obtain the torus $G:=\mathbf{T}$, endowed with addition mod 1.
+Let $X:={}$Brownian motion on $\mathbf{T}$.
+Its generator is easily seen to be the Laplacian on $[0,1)$ with periodic boundary conditions.
+Hence, (\ref{SHE}) encodes

 in this case. \end{example}